calpoly-iandunn/csc471/lectures/16-lighting-2.md

 That would give us a function that tells us the outgoing light in all directions for some incoming light.

 Such a function would be a reflection function.
-Since it describes light the way interacts in all directions, it's a distribution function.
+Since it describes how light is distributed, it's a distribution function.
 And since it takes both an incident and outward direction, it's bi-directional.

 It's a **bi-direction reflection distribution function**.